marcvaneijk/marcvaneijk.old/_posts/2016-02-03-githubstart.md

 <img src="/images/2016-02-03/72-GitBranch1.png" width="700">

 Since we have not create any additional braches yet, the master is the only branch.
 It is also the active branch, hence it is displayed in green.
-To create a new branch run the following command.
+To create a new branch run the following command

 ```
 # Git branch <name of the branch>